 Contact Dr Melissa Day, MA(Clin), PhD at: Phone: 33 656 421 or Email: email@example.com

 The most common somatic-health complaints experienced by children and adolescents include recurring abdominal pain, gastro-intestinal symptoms, recurring headaches, chest pains, dizziness and nausea.
-Learn more and complete the intake form.
 Participants required: Children and adolescents aged 7-17 years who are experiencing recurring somatic health complaints for a minimum of 3-months.
-Contact: For more information, please email Associate Professor Maria Kangas email@example.com or telephone Pip Eve or Brita List on (02) 9850 4082.
+Contact: For more information, please email Associate Professor Maria Kangas firstname.lastname@example.org or telephone Pip Eve or Brita List on (02) 9850 4082.

 Pain @ Neuroscience Research Australia (NeuRA) is undertaking research into the role of acceptance in chronic pain, and is seeking clinicians who treat people with chronic pain to complete an online questionnaire.
 Greater acceptance of chronic pain is associated with less distress and disability.
 Pragmatically, however, the idea that one might want to be more "accepting" of chronic pain runs contrary to common sense.
 To examine this further, NeuRA needs 200 clinicians to answer a 10-minute questionnaire.

 Study Description: This study is part of a chronic pain study.
 Dr Stapleton is leading the study in her role within the Faculty of Society & Design, Bond University.

 What you will be asked to do: You will be asked to answer questions online about your chronic pain experience.
 These are anonymous and the survey is voluntary.
 No identifying information will be collected.
 Tel: +61 7 5595 4194 Fax: +61 7 5595 1120 Email: email@example.com